 We have seen no significant evidence of Rails’ impending death.
 Opinions of people who wish to promote favorite technologies by ‘railing’ at others don’t constitute a trend.
 Something being ‘trendy’ doesn’t mean it’s the only way to do things.
 Something being ‘mature’ doesn’t mean it’s deprecated either.
 Users don’t care whether the tech stack behind a product is ‘cool.’
 They care about a fast, intuitive, and secure website or application — which can be positively achieved using the Ruby on Rails framework.

-Though many technologies have emerged, Ruby on Rails remains strong.
+Though many technologies have emerged, Ruby on Rails remains relevant, strong, and popular.
 Every version receives multiple improvements.
 The Rails support community is vast and reliable.
 Many web developers call Rails the ‘Swiss army knife’ and would prefer it as the primary technology for new projects.